Alaskan Malamute Breed Summary

 Strong, Fearless, Joyful and Playful

-These doggies are often confused with Huskys, though they are a lot larger than them as well as most other Spitz-type doggies!
-With regards to their appearance, they are very heavy and big-boned, which made them excellent for pulling heavily-loaded sleds through the snow in the Arctic.
+These dogs are often confused with Huskys, though they are a lot larger than them as well as most other Spitz-type breeds!
+With regards to their appearance, they are very heavy and big-boned, which made them excellent for pulling heavily-loaded sledges through the snow in the Arctic.

-Nowadays though, they have became a very popular choice of companion doggy due to their unique and wolf-like appearance but equally kind personalities.
+Nowadays though, they have become a very popular choice of companion dog due to their unique and wolf-like appearance and kind personalities.
 However, they are fairly dominant in nature and need to be trained by experienced hands who have a solid understanding of the breed.

-Fun fact: In their past, these doggies were thought to be used as baby sitters!
+Fun fact: In their past, these dogs were thought to be used as baby sitters!

-Though these massive doggies are first seen as intimidating, with tremendous strength and endurance, they are actually big old softies.
+Though these massive dogs are first seen as intimidating, with tremendous strength and endurance, they are actually big old softies.
 Alaskan Malamutes regard everyone, family or stranger, as their friend but because of this, they don't make the greatest guard dog.
-What they do need however, is plenty of space to run around in both for exercise and fun (making them highly unsuitable for living in apartments), this will help them to avoid becoming bored and restless.
+What they do need, however, is plenty of space to run around in both for exercise and fun helping them to avoid becoming bored and restless (making them highly unsuitable for living in apartments).
 Another thing to consider is that because they have high independence, they will often come off as stubborn or stupid, if not adequately trained.
 But if trained and cared for correctly, you could soon have a big friendly (and very fluffy) giant as your best friend, who will give you years of joy and happiness.